LaoZZZZZ/bartender-1.0/README.md

 TTAC[3]AA[4-5]CCT: The preceeding sequence is TTAC.
 First random part has 3 base pairs followed by a spacers,which is AA.
 The second random parts could possibly has 4 or 5 base pairs.
 The succeeding sequence is CCT.

 TACC[4-7]AA[4-7]AA[4-7]TT[4-7]ATAA.
 This pattern contains four random parts.
 Each one at most has 7 base pairs and 4 base pairs at least.
 The proceeding sequence is TACC.
 The suceeding sequence is ATAA.

+Here are some invalid examples.

+[3-4]ATCC: No preceeding sequence.

+ATTTCAT[3-4]ATC: the length of preceeding sequence exceeds 5.

+ATC[3-]TAC: the numerical range is not valid.

 ###Output
 One output file will be generated.
 It has two columns.
 The first column is the extracted barcode(Only random parts are kept).
 The second column is the original line number in the reads file.
 So it should be easy to use this component to process paired-end reads.
 Just get the extracted barcode from each file and pair these two files by the line number.
 Of course, extra care needs to be taken when one side has valid barcode and the other corresponding line does not.